envykilIa/bubblegumsimulator/README.md

 Overall Improved Features:
 Using ~= Insted Of while getgenv().autoSell, autoBlow == true do.
 Added FPS Booster - Also Lowers CPU Usage By 4% (FPS Unlocker Needed, Since It'll Stay Capped At 60).
-Added Rainbow Title - Bassicly Just Spams All Titles Remotes Making The Colors Change Really Fast. [ OBVIOUSLY YOU NEED MORE THEN 6 TITTLES TO MAKE IT RAINBOW ].
+Added Rainbow Title - Basically Just Spams All Titles Remotes Making The Colors Change Really Fast. [ OBVIOUSLY YOU NEED MORE THEN 6 TITTLES TO MAKE IT RAINBOW ].